-“Georgie’s Vision”, the first ever documentary about the fascinating but little-known Mrs WB Yeats was broadcast on RTE Lyric FM in September 2016.
+“Georgie’s Vision”, the first ever documentary about the fascinating but little-known Mrs WB Yeats was first broadcast on RTE Lyric FM in September 2016.
 A visual version of the documentary subsequently featured at the first International Yeats Society Conference at the New School, New York in October 2016, and has subsequently been screened several times at Dublin’s National Library of Ireland.
-“Georgie’s Vision” was funded by BAI and featured Olwen Fouere channelling the voices of George Yeats; Pat Laffan as WB Yeats; Ingrid Craigie and David Heap, intertwined with exclusive interviews with poet John Montague; Caitriona Yeats; Biographer Ann Saddlemyer; Professor Margaret Mills Harper and former Abbot of Glenstal Abbey, Mark Patrick Hederman.
+“Georgie’s Vision” was funded by BAI and features Olwen Fouéré channeling the voices of George Yeats; Pat Laffan as WB Yeats; Ingrid Craigie and David Heap, intertwined with exclusive interviews with poet John Montague; Caitriona Yeats; Biographer Ann Saddlemyer; Professor Margaret Mills Harper and former Abbot of Glenstal Abbey, Mark Patrick Hederman.
 Sound supervision was by Brendan Rehill.

 We all know about Maud Gonne, but have you ever heard of George, aka Mrs WB Yeats?
 Lend your ear to “Georgie’s Vision” to learn more about this extraordinary but self-effacing genius who was the catalyst for her husband’s greatest poetry, yet said “thank-you for leaving me out”.

 “Instructions” for the optimum listening experience: Put some violets around the room, light some incense, pour yourself a glass of whatever you fancy and tune in…

-So far, Deirdre has produced and researched 4 BAI-funded feature radio documentaries about WB Yeats which premiered on RTE Lyric FM, including “Doreen – Telling the Dancer from the Dance”, (2011), about the Abbey Theatre School of Ballet; and the 2 part series “WB Yeats – Words for Music Perhaps” (2013), which among other things featured an exciting collaboration with DIT Conservatory of Music who performed original scores for WB Yeats’s Plays for Dancers, composed by Walter Morse Rummel and Edmond Dulac.
+So far, Deirdre has produced and researched 5 BAI-funded feature radio documentaries relating to WB Yeats which premiered on RTE Lyric FM, including “Doreen – Telling the Dancer from the Dance”, (2011), about the Abbey Theatre School of Ballet; and the 2 part series “WB Yeats – Words for Music Perhaps” (2013), which among other things featured an exciting collaboration with DIT Conservatory of Music who performed original scores for WB Yeats’s Plays for Dancers, composed by Walter Morse Rummel and Edmond Dulac.